-LG5: One or more "champion(s)" in position of leadership/decision making to be appointed, by ZetTrans, as advocates for the ATS and active travel/liveable environments, and keep walking and cycling high on the agenda in ZetTrans, SIC, NHS, and other key stakeholder organisations.
+LG5: ZetTrans will appoint one or more "champion(s)" in positions of leadership/decision making to advocate for the ATS and active travel/liveable environments, and keep walking and cycling high on the agenda in ZetTrans, SIC, NHS, and other key stakeholder organisations.
 Timescale: short term, then ongoing.

-LG6: ZetTrans will regularly inform and update Councillors and ZetTrans board members on the benefits and costs of investing in active travel, at least annually.
+LG6: ZetTrans will regularly inform and update ZetTrans board members and Councillors on the benefits and costs of investing in active travel, at least annually.
 Timescale: short term, then ongoing.

-LG7: As part of its annual reporting, ZetTrans will publish an annual report on progress in the delivery of the ATS.
+LG7: ZetTrans will publish progress on the delivery of the ATS within its annual report.
 Timescale: short term, then annual.